-Health Professional Education & Outreach is one of the three priorities of the Ontario Osteoporosis Strategy and therefore critical to its success.
-The goal is to increase and enhance evidence-informed practice by health care professionals, caring for patients at risk of osteoporotic fractures.
+The Ontario Osteoporosis Strategy prioritizes Health Professional Education & Outreach as one of its three main objectives, recognizing its crucial role in achieving success.
+The aim is to enhance evidence-informed practice among healthcare professionals who care for patients at risk of osteoporotic fractures.

-To achieve this goal the Strategy continues to:
+To achieve this, the Strategy is committed to:

-- Develop educational tools, programs and resources for health professionals, to help apply and maintain best practices in the prevention, appropriate diagnosis, treatment and management of osteoporotic fractures, including hip fractures.
+- Developing educational tools, programs, and resources for healthcare professionals to help them apply and maintain best practices in the prevention, diagnosis, treatment, and management of osteoporotic fractures, including hip fractures.

-- Help implement fracture prevention guidelines to prevent fractures among frail older adults living in the community and in long term care homes and incorporate EMR-based assessment and tracking tools to facilitate osteoporosis management in various settings.
+- Supporting the implementation of fracture prevention guidelines for frail older adults living in the community and long-term care homes, as well as incorporating EMR-based assessment and tracking tools to facilitate osteoporosis management in various settings.

-As part of this goal, the Ontario Osteoporosis Strategy engages community-based organizations, hospitals, primary care and long term care and provincial partners and stakeholders by providing training and resources to increase their professional capacities by offering:
+To achieve this goal, the Ontario Osteoporosis Strategy collaborates with community-based organizations, hospitals, primary care, long-term care, and provincial partners and stakeholders, providing training and resources to enhance their professional capacities.

 Health Professional Toolbox